phiggins42/plugd/README.md

 In addition to the stable collection of functions in {{{base.js}}}, the _plugd_ namespace holds a collection of small utility modules.
 Below is an overview:

-  * block.js - block parts of a page. deprecated, would use dojox.widget.Standby in official repository
+  * block.js - block parts of a page. deprecated, would use dojox.widget.Standby in official Dojo repository
   * changedojo.js - modify the behavior of the Dojo namespace to become a function aliased to dojo.query
   * connectlive.js - a poor implementation of live/delegated events. deprecated, Dojo 1.6 will have an official implementation
   * crash.js - make IE crash.